Chai-mae/Automatic-Speaker-recognition/README.md

 ```
 **<h2>Obtained Results</h2>**

-• In the identification we have obtained plotted different curves in order to interpret the results better.
+• In the identification we have plotted different curves in order to interpret the results better.
 Here are the plots obtained :

 ![image](https://github.com/Chai-mae/Automatic-Speaker-recognition/assets/86806466/5e31e04e-516e-4d1d-b423-abdc288228b2)